Neurotechnology-Exploration-Team/OpenBciWebGui/README.md

 - The background of the slider in the Threshold section shows the current level of input.
 Use the + and - buttons to increase and decrease the scale, especially if the input exceeds the width of the slider.
 - Click anywhere on a slider to set a threshold.
 When the input exceeds this threshold, the action will be completed.
+- In "average" mode, the input will be the absolute average of the last x samples, where x is determined by the Threshold Parameter.
+- In "max" mode, the input will be the absolute maximum of the last x samples, where x is determined by the Threshold Parameter.
+- In "last" mode, the input will be the most recent sample.
 - The action column allows you to select which key is pressed (simulated keyboard input) when the input exceeds the threshold.
 - The action type column allows you to select whether the key is toggled, tapped, or feathered.
+- In "toggle" mode, the keyDown event will fire when the threshold is exceeded, and the keyUp event will fire when the input falls back below the threshold.
+- In "tap" mode, the keyPress event will fire when the threshold is exceeded.
+- In "feather" mode, the keyPress event will fire several times per second while the input is greater than the threshold.

 - "Advanced" mode will toggle numeric data for each channel.
 - If "Allow Simulator" is checked, the program will use simulated OpenBCI data in the absence of a Cyton board.